lancelot-c/uma-answers/README.md

-<ins><b>Note</b></ins>: If you are enjoying UMA.rocks, please consider tipping the committee members with their Ethereum addresses as they are currently working for free. 🙏
+<ins><b>Note</b></ins>: If you are enjoying UMA.rocks, please consider tipping the committee members on their Ethereum addresses as they are currently working for free. 🙏

 -----